 What do you do during the Chobe Day Trip

 The bus will pick you up from your accommodation around 7h00 and start the drive to the border.
-During the drive the road is tarred but you drive inside the National Park so you should look for for animals!
+During the drive, the road is tarred but you drive inside the National Park so you should look for animals!